Embedded-Gators/Swam-Robotics/README.md

-# Swam-Robotics
+# Swarm-Robotics
-The main repo for all resources related to the Embedded Gators swam robotics project
+The main repo for all resources related to the Embedded Gators swarm robotics project